titou10titou10/csi-driver-truenas-scale/charts/README.md

-# Install the Truenas Scale CSI driver with Helm 3
+# Install the TrueNAS Scale CSI driver with Helm

 ## Overview